Frequently Asked Questions

 Are parent jobs and responsibilities onerous?

 - No, our family jobs usually average about 20 minutes per week.
-A Working Bee is held three times a year to which each family is required to provide 4 hours of work (1 person 4 hours, 2 people x 2 hours).
+Compulsory Working Bees are held three times a year to which each family is required to provide 4 hours of work (1 person 4 hours, 2 people x 2 hours).
 We also ask each family to be involved in our annual fair, which is our major fundraiser for the year.

 How do you assist children who have specific learning needs?

 - Students who have specific learning needs as diagnosed by a professional, will receive appropriate support from teachers and Teacher Assistants.
 In the majority of cases, this support will be articulated through the development of an Individual Learning Plan (ILP) in consultation with relevant external professional providers, the family and the student.